Solar Technician jobs are abundant, pay well, and are growing at a rapid rate. A solar energy installation program can start your new career.

 The length of time it takes to become a solar technician varies mainly based on your chosen path.
 Furthermore, the company you choose to work with also plays an important role in determining career advancement.
 Many solar PV installers become project managers and project supervisors after gaining experience in the trade.
 Solar PV installers may also transition to sales roles within the industry.

-What Is The Job Outlook For Solar Technicians?
+What is the Job Outlook for Solar Technicians?

 According to the Solar Energy Industries Association, the cost of installing panels has dropped by 70% since 2010.
 The decrease in cost has created a higher demand for energy.
 As a result, the demand for technicians who know how to install panels has gone through the roof.

-Employment of Solar Technicians is projected to grow 52% from 2020 to 2030.
+Employment of Solar Technicians is projected to grow 48% from 2023 to 2033.
 The job growth for photovoltaic (PV) installers is much faster than the average for all occupations.
 With the continued expansion of sustainable systems, there are many great job opportunities.
 In addition, for those who complete PV training courses and certificate programs, the job prospects are excellent!

 What Jobs Can I Get As A Solar Technician?